-We believe philanthropy could have a greater impact by becoming more transparent.
+We believe philanthropy could have a greater impact by sharing more information.
 Very often, key discussions and decisions happen behind closed doors, and it’s difficult for outsiders to learn from and critique philanthropists’ work.
-We envision a world in which philanthropists increasingly document and share their research, reasoning, results and mistakes to help each other learn more quickly and serve others more effectively.
+We envision a world in which philanthropists increasingly document and share their research, reasoning, results, and mistakes to help each other learn more quickly and serve others more effectively.

 We work hard to make it easy for new philanthropists and outsiders to learn about our work.
 We do that by:

 - Blogging about major decisions and the reasoning behind them, as well as what we’re learning about how to be an effective funder.

 - Creating detailed reports on the causes we’re investigating.

 - Sharing notes from our information-gathering conversations.